 The letters to the seven churches

-The book of Revelation shows seven letters to seven specific churches.
-What is the purpose?
-What is the structure?
-And what is the overall massage?
+The book of Revelation includes seven letters to seven specific churches.
+What is the purpose of those letters?
+How are they arranged?
+And what is the overall message?

 You may want to read before